optionalg/puppet-ububook/README.md

 * The cron job will run a `git pull` in a timely manner
 * If there is something to pull, it triggers the `merge-hook`
 * The `merge-hook` will run the `puppet apply` command
+* Another cron job will run a `puppet apply` with the `merge-hook` script to avoid configuration drifts

 It is a scalable solution without unnecessary overhead, but if there is any better solution, please do not